TarCV/fork/README.md

  - [ ] Support all the runners provided out of box in  ASTL

- - [ ] Support cases where only some testcases are disabled on some devices via annotations
+ - [ ] Support cases where some testcases are disabled on some devices via annotations

  - [ ] Support custom filters